What is SAS Programming?

 ANY specifies that SAS variable names must follow these rules:

-- The name can begin with or contain any characters, including blanks, national characters, special characters, and multi-byte characters.
+- The name can begin with or contain any characters, including blanks, national, special, and multi-byte characters.

 - The name can be up to 32 bytes long.